bigfix/trask/README.md

 ## Configure
 ### Device reports
-Device reports can be configured via the ``--config`` option.
+Device reports can be configured via the ``--device-config`` option.
 To utilize this option, the [`settings.json`](settings.json) must be edited to include the option in the `ExecutablePath`.
-The `--config` option takes a JSON file with the following specifications:
+The `--device-config` option takes a JSON file with the following specifications:
 - keys correlate to device report attributes (ex: `operating system`).
 - values must be a list of choice objects
 .  - choice objects have a mandatory key, `value`, and optional key, `weight`.
 By default, the `weight` is 1.